As a blogger having an email list should be essential. I was actually quite reluctant to start an email list when I first started blogging.

 - High up in your sidebar

 - Throughout your posts

-For a comparison, I have one opt in place throughout a number of posts and in my sidebar.
-Compared to another opt in I have placed only in one post, look at the difference in the number of subscribers:
+For comparison, I have one opt-in place throughout a number of posts and in my sidebar.
+Compared to another opt-in I have placed only in one post, look at the difference in the number of subscribers:

 Just putting a box and asking people to sign up isn’t really going to hack it.

-You have to really give people a reason to sign up to your blog.According to Sumo, the average email opt in is only 1.95%.
+You have to really give people a reason to sign up for your blog.According to Sumo, the average email opt-in is only 1.95%.
 So basically for every 100 people who see it, around 2 will sign up!Click To Tweet

 - Providing sought-after information- If you’re a blogger who makes $10,000 every month, that’s going to be of interest to a lot of people.